brianmicklethwaitarchive/brianmicklethwaitarchive-jekyll/aboutbrian/index.markdown

 _So many people have told me their ideas got firmed up as a consequence of attending Brian's Fridays, starting them down a path they might not have otherwise taken.
 And that is a legacy of incalculable value._ -- Perry de Havilland

+_In footballing terms he's the guy that's training the players at grass-roots level and getting them all started and encouraging them._ -- Dominic Frisby

+_As you know I tend to make my own mind up about things.
+But you did persuade me that maybe I wasn't mad.
+And if I was mad, that I wasn't alone._ -- Guy Herbert

+_You were basically the Saul Alinsky of our world._ -- Sam Bowman

 _He is the most beautiful mind I have ever known._ -- Professor Tim Evans